decompals/ultralib/README.md

 ## Preparation

-After clonning the repo, put a copy of `libgultra_rom.a` on the root of this directory.
+After cloning the repo, put a copy of the target archive on the root of this directory.

 ## Build dependencies